jconorgrogan/Informational-Constructivism/README.md

 ---

 ## TLDR
-1.  **Even referencing “absolute nothing” *within any descriptive framework* forces a Null vs. Not-Null distinction.**
+1. Making any distinction creates a fundamental contrast: Even trying to conceptualize "absolute nothing" forces a distinction between it and something (like the concept itself), establishing a basic logical split.
-2.  **Any distinction that can be *re-identified* (recurs just once, requiring minimal persistence L1) supplies the seed of ordinal time and memory.**
+2. Recognizing a distinction again creates time & memory: If the same distinction can be identified more than once ("this happened," "this happened again"), you get the simplest possible form of time (before/after) and memory (recognizing the repeat).
-3.  **Therefore, *if* this recurrence is embodied in a stable medium that is finite-distinguishable and incurs update costs, the system inevitably faces internal representational limits.
-Persistent trajectories (those avoiding halt states, Condition C2) resolving L5 must adopt mechanisms (state reuse or patterned encoding) whose viability is governed by resource constraints, necessarily leading to a structured dynamic favouring efficiency (SUR).**
+3. Finite systems under pressure develop structure: If these repeating distinctions occur within a system that has real-world limits (e.g., finite capacity to hold information, costs associated with making changes), it will inevitably run into complexity bottlenecks.
+To continue operating without breaking down, the system must find efficient ways to manage information (like reusing existing states or creating compressed codes).
+This pressure to be efficient under constraints inherently forces the system to develop structure, rules, and complexity as a survival mechanism.
 ---

 ## Key Operational Concepts